The 12-Series. A complete protocol.

 The Whole System

-"The goal isn't to fix a problem.
-It's to reorganize the whole system so the problem stops making sense."
+The goal is not to fix a problem.
+It is to reorganize the whole system so the problem stops making sense.

 Tom has over 50 years of experience in structural integration.
 I have been personally mentored by Tom, assisted him in multiple ATSI courses, and taught Anatomy Trains lines in the first course of ATSI under his direct guidance.

 Til brings a gentle, precise touch and decades of experience as a structural integration educator.
-I have taken several in-person courses with him, including an immersive experience in Thailand, and numerous online courses through Advanced Trainings.
+I have taken several in-person courses with him, including an immersive experience in Thailand, plus numerous online courses through Advanced Trainings.

 Sharon is one of the foremost authorities on working with bone fascia and cranial tension.
 I spent over 60 hours with Sharon in Maine studying her advanced techniques for the skull and skeletal system.